shawnGao87/coin-checker/README.md

 ## To start the app:

-`npm start`
+1. `npm install`
-App will start at localhost:3000
+2. `npm start` Then App will start at localhost:3000

 \*A basic data table displaying some information from the API.